Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Normalized parameters and the scale of simulation

+Here, $B_0=0.5~T $ is the value of the magnetic field at ${\xi}=0$.
+The corresponding value of the magnetic field at the wall is $B_{wall}=0.75~T$.
+The field strength varies linearly between these two values.

 In this article, the constant collision cross-section is assumed for modelling the ion-neutral collision.
-The collision parameter for the present model can be defined as,{\cite{moulick2019}}
+The collision parameter for the present model can be defined as {\cite{moulick2019}}

-Here, the parameter $\lambda_i$ is the ion mean free path, which is considered constant on a case-by-case basis. $\mid{v_i}\mid $ is the magnitude of the ion velocity.
-The equation (21) leads to,
+Here, the parameter $\lambda_i$ is the ion mean free path, which is considered constant on a case-by-case basis. $\mid{v_i}\mid$ is the magnitude of the ion fluid velocity.
+The equation (25) leads to,

-If d is the position of the wall for each numerical execution then the normalized coordinate of the wall is ${\xi_w=\big({d}/{L}}\big)$.
+If d is the position of the surface for each numerical execution then the normalized coordinate of the surface is ${\xi_w=\big({d}/{L}}\big)$.
 This makes the graphical visualization easier and provides a new normalized scale between 0 and 1.
-The domain is ${0 \leq{\xi} \leq{\xi_w} }$ and due to new normalization,{\cite{moulick2019}} we get $0 \leq({{\xi}/{\xi_w}}) \leq{1}$.
+The domain ${0 \leq{\xi} \leq{\xi_w} }$ after normalization {\cite{moulick2019, phukan2018}} becomes $0 \leq({{\xi}/{\xi_w}}) \leq{1}$.